vackosar/vackosar.github.io/_posts/2024-02-11-Bellman-Update-and-Synthetic-Data-in-Q-Transformer.md

 ## Modelling Q-Function and Training It
-Instead of model-free tabulation of the q-function, which is very memory-intensive, we can **model the Q-function to interpolate** the table using less than full data.
+Instead of model-free tabulation of the q-function, which is very memory-intensive, we can **approximate the Q-function to interpolate** the table using less than full data.
+In other words, we approximate the q-function with machine learning.

 **Temporal difference learning (TD-learning)** is related to value-iteration or Q-learning, but it makes fewer assumptions about the environment.
 The method is called temporal difference because of the difference between current estimate, and one-lookahead estimate based on future state Q-function values.

+## Monte Carlo Return: A Q-Function Learning Speedup
+At initialization, the neural model has a **cold-start** problem and is very bad at estimating the state values.
+But if we **tabulate (memoize) rewards for successful trajectories**, we can immediately provide **a minimal reward** for any point on the successful pathway.
+This speeds up learning of the Q-function neural network.
+This tabulation method is called **Monte Carlo return**.
+In a way, we are combing brute-force with neural network interpolation.

+This is one of the tricks used in Q-Transformer.

 ## Q-Transformer Paper Robotic State-Action-Reward Space
 States consists of textual instruction, 320 × 256 camera image, robot arm position, robot arm orientation, robot arm gripper.

 Actions consists of 8 dimensions: 3D position, 3D orientation, gripper closure command, and episode termination command.